miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

 - **base**, which specifies the smallest legal physical memory address;
 - **limit** specifies the size of the range.
 Added to base value, it identifies the biggest legal physical memory address.

-In particular cases (see later run time binding), the computations of the address legacy of a certain process is performed by a unit of the CPU, the **Memory Management Unit**, that is an hardware module that guarantee speed.
+In particular cases (see later run time binding), the computations of the address legacy of a certain process is performed by a unit of the CPU, the **Memory Management Unit**, that is a hardware module that guarantee speed.

 ![Schermata del 2024-03-05 17-38-02](https://i.imgur.com/CmojcKd.png)

 ## Address binding
 The addresses in the source code are generally _symbolic_, so the compiler tipically binds these addresses to _relocatable_ addresses.
 The address binding is the process of assigning (mapping) a memory address to a program (or a process) at the time of execution.